BigfootACA/sagit-uos/README.en.md

 # Mi 6 runs UOS

+## Where to download
+​	The flashing package will be uploaded and downloaded publicly on 2020/10/04 11:00-12:00 (UTC+0), so stay tuned.
+​	Upcoming flash package:
+​		983MB UOSv20-Mi6_SAGIT-PreTest-0.0.1.zip

+## What will be updated in the next version

+1. Coexist with Android, no need to clear userdata.
+2. Install the boot into Recovery and use the boot menu to select boot.
+3. Embedded TWRP in the boot menu
+4. Fix some bugs and improve system experience.

 ## Precautions

 1. Flashing in the flashing package will cause **ALL USERDATA TO BE CLEARED**, including user data, internal storage, and Android system.